AmanuelT29/Managing-Directory-and-File-Permissions-in-Linux/README.md

   ### Task 1.
 Check file and directory details

-  In this task, I explored the permissions of the projects directory and the files it contains, including hidden files:
+  In this task, I explored the permissions of the `projects` directory and the files it contains, including hidden files.

 1. Used the `ls` command to list the contents of the current directory.
 The output confirmed the presence of the `projects` directory.

-2. Navigated into the `projects` directory using the command `cd projects`.
+2. Navigated to the `projects` directory using the command `cd projects`.

-3. Ran `ls -la` to review the permissions of all files in the directory, including hidden files.
+3. Ran `ls -la` to review the permissions of all files in the `projects` directory, including hidden files.

    ![Screenshot 2025-05-28 200018](https://github.com/user-attachments/assets/47ec596d-775c-4c07-8b5d-b1889cd3be1c)